 - Non-Durable: Subscribers receive messages from the topic as long as they are connected to the network.
 Once a subscriber leaves the network and then, later on, re-joins the network, it will not receive messages intended for it during that disconnection phase.
 Meaning, messages for a subscriber aren’t maintained.

 Let's assume an e-commerce application, that processes thousands of customers each day for their online purchases.
 The customers can belong to different categories based on their purchases.
 To make the processing of customers efficient, the unfiltered customers are categorized and filtered as Gold, Silver, and Bronze customers based on the number of their orders.
 Using the Pub/Sub messaging feature of a cache, a Publisher can create a topic Orders and publish relevant updates to it.
-Meanwhile, a subscribe can subscribe to the topic for orders information to further process the customers.
+Meanwhile, a subscriber can subscribe to the topic for order information to further process the customers.

 Searching with SQL & LINQ in Cache

 Stream processing applications handle the aggregation and filtering of huge datasets.
 Similar to a database, caches also offer a searching mechanism where you can fetch the cache keys/data using SQL-like query syntax while using a rich set of operators.
 Hence, you can bring SQL querying capabilities to your data streams.